heatht13/Rust/README.md

-My jouney to learning Rust and building on the Solana Network
+My journey to learning Rust and building on the Solana Network